harness/developer-hub/docs/continuous-integration/ci-technical-reference/harness-ci.md

 helpdocs_is_published: true
 ---

 The public Harness CI images on DockerHub that needed for CI Pipelines are pulled automatically when you run a Harness CI pipeline.
-You can find them a: (https://hub.docker.com/u/harness).
+You can find them at: (https://hub.docker.com/u/harness)

 If you don't want the Harness Delegate to pull images from a public repo for security reasons, you can add a special **Harness Container Image Registry** connector to your Harness account.
 With this connector, the Delegate pulls these images from the **Harness Container Image Registry** only.
 For instructions on configuring this connector, go to [Connect to Harness Container Image Registry using Docker connector](../../platform/7_Connectors/connect-to-harness-container-image-registry-using-docker-connector.md).